ChilliCream/graphql-platform/website/src/docs/hotchocolate/defining-a-schema/arguments.md

 </ExampleTabs.Schema>
 </ExampleTabs>

+Arguments can be made required by using the non-null type.
+Learn more about [non-null](/docs/hotchocolate/defining-a-schema/non-null)

-If we need to provide complex objects as arguments, we can use [input object types](/docs/hotchocolate/defining-a-schema/input-object-types/).
+If we need to provide complex objects as arguments, we can use [input object types](/docs/hotchocolate/defining-a-schema/input-object-types).